How to Get to Galapagos: Prices, Airports, and Tips

 - Seymour Airport (airport code: GPS) is the airport serving the island of Baltra(and connects to Santa Cruz Island via water taxi and then a bus or private transfer).

 - San Cristóbal Airport (airport code: SCY) is the airport on the island of San Cristóbal.

-FACT: All of our Galapagos cruise itineraries (except for Yacht Isabela II‘s – see below) start and end at Baltra Island.
-So be sure to book your roundtrip ticket to/from Seymour Airport (GPS) when cruising the Galapagos with Metropolitan Touring.
-Remember, the ONLY exception applies to Yacht Isabella II’s:
+NOTE: All of our Galapagos cruise itineraries start and end at Baltra Island.
+So be sure to book your roundtrip ticket to/from Baltra (GPS) when cruising the Galapagos with Metropolitan Touring.

 What are Ecuador’s international airports on the mainland like?